6.3 — Board and lodge

 Verification of living arrangements must be requested at the time of application and at each subsequent update review.

 All ODSP recipients who are in board and lodging arrangements receive the maximum board and lodging rate subject to any applicable income deductions.
+An annual adjustments tied to inflation will be applied to the board and lodge rates each July.

 To determine who is included in the benefit unit for purposes of calculating income support please refer to Directives 6.1 Basic Needs Calculation, 2.1 Who is Eligible: Dependent Adults, 2.2 Who is Eligible: Dependent Children and 2.3 Spouse.